azothjs/azoth/docs/jsx/compose.md

 ```

 :::info Is this like `ref`?
-This is similar in concept to using `ref`, but it's all DOM in Azoth and you're encouraged to directly manipulate elements.
+This is similar in concept to using `ref`, but the DOM is the API in Azoth and you're encouraged to directly manipulate elements.
 :::

 ## Arrays